Skip to content

 Brian Jessel BMW Listed by thegentlemen Ransomware Group

 Public reporting indicates thegentlemen posted a dedicated page for Brian Jessel BMW containing samples of stolen data.
-The dealership confirmed it experienced a ransomware incident that led to the theft of internal documents.
+The dealership is named in the listing as having experienced a ransomware incident that led to the theft of internal documents.
 Available reporting describes the exposed material as internal files, though the precise volume and full list of data types have not been publicly detailed.
 The leak site entry carries the identifier that links directly to the group’s public repository.

 June 1, 2026 marks the date the listing became visible to researchers monitoring ransomware activity.
 No specific deadline for payment or further data publication has been confirmed in open sources.